Academic Calendar 2025-2026

 Academic Probation

-- Where the student has been permitted to re-commence studies after having been required to withdraw.
+• has been permitted to recommence studies after having been required to withdraw; or

-Any student who is on academic probation is not eligible to participate in the International Exchange program, may not attend another law school on a Letter of Permission, and cannot be permitted to take more than 17 credits in a term.
+Any student who is on academic probation is not eligible to participate in the International Exchange program, may not attend another law school on a Letter of Permission, and cannot be permitted to take more than 17 credits in any term during the period of probation.

 Additional conditions of academic probation may be set by the Committee.
-Such conditions may include, but are not limited to:
+Such conditions may include, but are not limited to a requirement to report to the Coordinator on a set schedule or as requested and a requirement to take a reduced course load.

 Requirement to Withdraw